DuxburyRobotics/FRC-2014/README.md

 the GIT Bash program.
 Anything inside of <> (ie <branch_name>) is a custom string.

+### UPDATE: always branch from the develop branch!
+Never commit the master branch and only commit to the develop branch when the whole team has agreed
+that it is stable!

 #### Getting the latest version of the stable code for the first time:

 	Clone the repository into an empty directory: